apache/pulsar/site2/docs/io-overview.md

 ## Processing guarantee

-Processing guarantees are used to:

-* handle errors when writing messages to Pulsar topics.
+Processing guarantees are used to handle errors when writing messages to Pulsar topics.

-* determine the subscription type used by Pulsar when reading messages from Pulsar topics.

 > Pulsar connectors and Functions use the **same** processing guarantees as below.

 Delivery semantic | Description